Killokii/RatObsidianVault/D.Scene1 Interactions..md

 istota: you focus on the half destoyed insignia on the side of the carrige.

 Istota: its... a insignia of the eel.

 ===

+Rubble
+---

+Istota:  you theorize what destoryed the carrige... was it a beast? defnetly seems like it with how the carrige was torn apart, and with the talon marks.

+===